 Before you use Serena Release Manager, you should know the basic terminology as well as how the primary elements are related.
+The hierarchical relationships between the primary Serena Release Manager objects are shown and described in the following figure and text.

-- Release trains provide a published schedule of changes to production.
-One or more application releases are associated with each release train. - Application releases represent versions of applications or projects, where the application or project architecture is specified by components.
-One or more release packages are associated with each application release. - Release packages represent a portion of IT or service infrastructure normally built, deployed, tested, and released together.
+Release trains provide a published schedule of changes to production.
+One or more application releases are associated with each release train.

+Application releases represent versions of applications or projects, where the application or project architecture is specified by components.
+One or more release packages are associated with each application release.

+Release packages represent a portion of IT or service infrastructure normally built, deployed, tested, and released together.
 Release packages define the set of changes to be deployed and drive the deployment processes.
-One or more development change requests and deployment units are associated with each release package. - Deployment tasks are actions to be executed as part of the process of deploying a release package into a specific stage environment.
+One or more development change requests and deployment units are associated with each release package.

+Deployment tasks are actions to be executed as part of the process of deploying a release package into a specific stage environment.
 Deployment task types include manual, vault, and automation.